MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-session-lifetime.md

 * At 02:45, the user returns from their break and unlocks the device.
 The background upload shows completion.
 * At 02:45, the user is prompted to sign in when they interact again.
 This prompt is based on the sign-in frequency requirement in the Conditional Access policy configured by their administrator since the last sign-in happened at 00:00.

-If the client app (under activity details) is a Browser, we defer sign in frequency enforcement of events/policies on background services until the next user interaction.
+If the client app (under activity details) is a browser, we defer sign in frequency enforcement of events/policies on background services until the next user interaction.
+On confidential clients, sign-in frequency enforcement on non-interactive sign-ins is deferred until the next interactive sign-in.

 #### Example 3: With four hour refresh cycle of primary refresh token from unlock